Closing the Skills Gap on Both Sides

 The former CEO of General Electric®, Jack Welch, is credited with inventing the concept of reverse mentoring.
 He recognized his lack of technology skills in the late 1990s, and believed that the youngest people joining the company were far more knowledgeable about new technologies than their managers.
 So, he asked 500 of his top executives to seek out mentors from among these new joiners.

-Usually, a mentor is expected to be more senior and more experienced than his or her mentee.
+Traditionally, a mentor is expected to be more senior and more experienced than their mentee.
 However, reverse mentoring recognizes that there are skills gaps on both sides, and that each person can address their weaknesses with the help of the other's strengths.
-For example, a younger team member can pass new skills and ideas up the corporate ladder, and someone older can become a role model or a career coach.

 Why Form a Reverse Mentoring Relationship?

-It's important to remember that not everyone from a specific generation will have had the same experiences or share the same behavioral traits.
+It's important to leave your prejudices at the door.
+You may believe that millennials are entitled or that older generations are resistant to change, but these assumptions are likely far from the truth.
 Treat each member of your team as an individual, and use your best judgment when setting up a reverse mentoring relationship.

 Drawbacks of Reverse Mentoring

 First, more senior team members may not believe that their younger mentors have valuable knowledge to share, and they may not be open to receiving feedback from people with less experience.
-Conversely, younger team members need to feel confident enough to share their opinions, and they may be less willing to participate if they are afraid of giving feedback to older colleagues.
+Conversely, newer team members need to feel confident enough to share their opinions, and they may be less willing to participate if they are afraid of giving feedback to more established colleagues.

 You may also find that people are unwilling to dedicate time in their already busy schedules to mentor a person they don't like or respect.

-Finally, your role may not need much knowledge of new technology or Generation Y trends – in these situations, reverse mentoring partnerships may only be "nice to have," not "highly desirable."
+Finally, your role may not need much knowledge of new technology – in these situations, reverse mentoring partnerships may only be "nice to have," rather than "highly desirable."

 How to Create a Successful Reverse Mentoring Partnership